yrizos/yrizos/README.md

 ### Hello! 👋

-This week I coded in:
+This week I solved problems in:

 <!--START_SECTION:waka-->